muten84/appify/README.md

 ```
 #Updates:
 Actually Appify rely on these modules:
-  - App.Js for the View and the Page transition
+  - App.Js for the View and the Page transition.
-  - VueJs for the MVVM pattern
+  - VueJs for the MVVM pattern.
+  - Zepto or Jquery for access the DOM.
+  - Ratchet for view components
+  - Some other libraries like popover and snapjs for particular view behavior
-  - GWT for compiling your Java Controllers and Models in Javascript
+  - GWT for compiling your Java Controllers and Models in Javasvcript

 These modules (except of GWT) are not mandatory and you can use what you prefer, for example for the MVVM instead of VueJs you can use AngularJs.
 This is not a priority requirement, but it's planned in the road-map and will be provided in the next future.
-All other features such as Geolocation, Notification and PushState are offered with Java API.

 #License
 GNU GPLv3